 - Schmuck Bait: When you pick up the whistle in the first game, the game asks, "I wonder what the whistle does?"
 But if you blow it right away and go into the next room, you get killed by the dog.
 However, the whistle actually does have an important, positive use in the game.

 - Shout-Out: The old man in the basement/cave asks you several questions relating to The Lord of the Rings, The Chronicles of Narnia, and The Hitchhiker's Guide to the Galaxy.
 Thankfully if you never saw them, then the help text will tell you the answers.

 - The opening theme music is a mishmash of both the "Dragnet March" and the synthesizer lick from Boz Scaggs' "Lido Shuffle."

 - The killer dog is accompanied by a brief clip of "(How Much Is) That Doggie in the Window?".

-- In the sequel Hugo's girlfriend Penelope saves The Doctor from a Dalek, confusing the hell out of a lot of stateside players who didn't get the BBC America channel (in fact, a few strategy guides treat it as a Big Lipped Alligator Moment).
+- In the sequel Hugo's girlfriend Penelope saves The Doctor from a Dalek, confusing the hell out of a lot of stateside players who weren't familiar with British programming (the BBC America channel wouldn't exist for another seven years after the game, so Doctor Who was very much a niche fandom in the U.S. until then).
+In fact, a few strategy guides written at the time treat it as a Big-Lipped Alligator Moment.

 - Twist Ending: The murder in the second game?
 That was actually Hugo's uncle and cousin rehearsing a play where they play the victim and killer, respectively.

-- The Unseen: Penelope is only seen as a silhouette in the first game, but get's an actual sprite in the second game.
+- The Unseen: Penelope is only seen as a silhouette in the first game, but gets an actual sprite in the second and third games.

-- Unwinnable by Design - in the second game, woe betide you if you get those matches wet when they accidently drop into the water.
+- Unwinnable by Design: In the second game, woe betide you if you get those matches wet when they accidentally drop into the water.
 The solution is to drop the matches, pick them up, drop them again, pick them up again...

 Please say "undo bolt".